dglai/WSDM2022-Challenge/index.md

 Participants are not allowed to use external datasets or pretrained models.

-Although DGL team focuses on deep learning algorithms on graphs, we welcome any kinds of model in this challenge, regardless of whether it is a deep learning model or some graph learning algorithm.
+We welcome any kinds of model in this challenge, regardless of whether it is a deep learning model or some graph learning algorithm.

 ### Evaluation Criteria